Native Linux Microcontainers

 echo "🔄 Starting blue-green deployment on $host"

-# Step 1: Deploy new runtime with versioned name
+# Step 1: Copy and build new runtime version

 echo "❌ Health check failed on $host"